dafyddcrosby/docs.daveops.net/books/the_five_dysfunctions_of_a_team_by_patrick_lencioni.md

----
-title: The Five Dysfunctions of a Team by Patrick Lencioni
+# The Five Dysfunctions of a Team by Patrick Lencioni
----

 * Inattention to results - status and ego
 * Avoidance of accountability - low standards